attilasomogyi/asterisk-configuration-files/CONTRIBUTING.rst

-Contributing to Github Actions Workflows
+Contributing to Asterisk Configuration Files
 ========================================

-We would love for you to contribute to Github Actions Workflows and help make it even better than it is today!
+We would love for you to contribute to Asterisk Configuration Files and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow: